kirkstrobeck/blueprint-docify/README.md

 ### Getting started

 1. [Create a team](https://github.com/orgs/your-org/new-team) on your organization named `apibot` with [admin access](http://cl.ly/WTMu) to the repos you want to docify.
-This team will help to limit access by being intentional about what repos are added.
+This team will help to limit access by being intentional about what repos are added. ie. [renewableapibot](https://github.com/renewableapibot) for this repo.

 2. Create a new [Github](https://github.com/) account for your *api bot* (ie. [renewableapibot](https://github.com/renewableapibot)).
-Use your email with *+bot*, like *name+bot@domain.com* so you can verify your account, which is a prerequisite to publishing [Github pages](https://pages.github.com/).
+If you’e using Google email, append the first part of your email with *+bot*, like *name+bot@domain.com* so you can verify your account, which is a prerequisite to publishing [Github pages](https://pages.github.com/).

-3. Add *api bot* write access (optional, recommended to limit repo access).
-Limit the repo access by adding it to an *api bot* team, but remember when configuring the team you need to allow [admin access](http://cl.ly/WTMu) (not sure why).  ie. [renewableapibot](https://github.com/renewableapibot) for this repo.
-Use your email with a `+bot`, like `name+bot@domain.com` so that way you can recieve the verification email (account verification is required for Github pages deploy).

-4. Log in to github as the bot.
+3. Log in to Github as the bot.

-5. Create the [orphan](http://stackoverflow.com/a/4288660) branch `gh-pages` on your repo.
+4. Create the [orphan](http://stackoverflow.com/a/4288660) branch `gh-pages` on your repo.
   - Use `git checkout --orphan gh-pages`
   - Delete all of the files in the directory (except `.git` obviously)
   - Add an empty file with the name `.gitignore`. (run `touch .gitignore`)
   - Commit, then push to `gh-pages` with `git push --set-upstream origin gh-pages`

-6. Create a new [Shippable](https://www.shippable.com/) account as the bot ([login with Github](http://cl.ly/WTQH)).
+5. Create a new [Shippable](https://www.shippable.com/) account as the bot ([login with Github](http://cl.ly/WTQH)).
 Add your repo on the [settings](https://www.shippable.com/settings) page.

-7. Copy the Shippable [deployment key](https://www.shippable.com/settings/keys) and add it as an [SSH key](https://github.com/settings/ssh) in Github.
+6. Copy the Shippable [deployment key](https://www.shippable.com/settings/keys) and add it as an [SSH key](https://github.com/settings/ssh) in Github.

 ### Equip your repo